Knightflare15/Tetris/MASTER_README.md

 Important ideas:

-- `TICK_RATE` and `TICK_MS`;
+- `TICK_RATE` and `TICK_MS` define the cadence of the simulation, so the game advances in predictable discrete steps instead of arbitrary frame timing.
-- inputs are queued and processed in order;
+- Inputs are queued and processed in a deliberate order so simultaneous actions can be resolved consistently rather than depending on browser timing luck.
-- gravity occurs on predictable tick intervals;
+- Gravity occurs on predictable tick intervals, which makes falling behavior reproducible and easier to reason about in multiplayer.
-- simulation order stays deterministic.
+- Deterministic simulation order is valuable because it makes tests, debugging, and fairness much easier than ad hoc frame-driven logic.

 What to understand: